 The Best Time to Snorkel with the Maldives’ Manta Rays

 February and March are one of the best months to see the majestic Manta Rays around Kuredu.
 The calm, flat seas and incredible visibility attract snorkellers to try their luck at seeing these majestic creatures eye to eye.
 A few days ago, the Prodivers team and their guests had Manta sightings at 7 different locations (Sandbank, Hassan Giri, Felivaru, Madivaru, Naifaru, Danifaru and Kanifushi) and saw 15 individuals throughout the day, including juveniles, adult males and pregnant females.
-Between Prodivers and Ocean Watersport guests, there have been Manta sightings every day but one in the last three weeks, which is just incredible!
+Between Prodivers and MSTS guests, there have been Manta sightings every day but one in the last three weeks, which is just incredible!

 Manta Rays can be found all along the western side of the atoll, feeding in bays and deep lagoons off the islands.
 Attracted by the large amounts of plankton (small marine organisms), every year hundreds of Mantas visit the warm waters around Kuredu.
 So far, well over 300 different individuals have been identified by the Prodivers team.